 Conner home prices are not only among the most expensive in Montana, but Conner real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Conner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Conner are a mix of both white- and blue-collar jobs.
+Conner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Conner is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
 There are especially a lot of people living in Conner who work in sales jobs (38.10%), office and administrative support (33.33%), and farm management occupations (28.57%).

 Another important characteristic of Conner is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-Overall, Conner’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Conner’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of people in Conner with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.95% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Conner is quite a bit lower than the national average among all cities of 21.84%: just 10.95% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Conner in 2022 was $43,521, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,084 for a family of four.